rivtlib-dev/rivtlib.github.io/README.rst

     rv.X("""any text

-        Changing a function to X skips evaluation of that function.
-Its uses include review comments and debugging.
+        Changing an API to X skips evaluation of that function.
+It is used for review and debugging.

         """)